 POSITION: Child and Family Therapist

 SickKids Centre for Community Mental Health (SickKids CCMH) is a community-based children’s mental health centre providing prevention, in-home support, day treatment, outpatient assessment and treatment and residential support to children ages birth to 18.
 SickKids CCMH is integrated with the Hospital for Sick Children (HSC) inpatient and ambulatory mental health services for children.
 As a stand-alone community-focused agency SickKids CCMH is working with the Hospital for Sick Children to create pathways to care that will ensure that children with mental health concerns and mental illness and their families are able to access the care they need in a timely fashion.
-SickKids CCMH is an accredited teaching facility affiliated with the University of Toronto.
+SickKids CCMH is an accredited teaching facility affiliated with various academic institutions including The University of Toronto.

 - Registration with the relevant accrediting professional body is required